Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Regulator | You patrol the streets, keeping an eye out for illegal use of magic. |
 | Urchin | You live on the streets and you know them well. |

 If you're an Aristocrat, you will have friends in high places and pocket money.
 If you're a Monster Hunter, you'll naturally know about monsters' weaknesses.
 Whatever position you choose, whether it's on the list or not, will affect your resources and knowledge.
+If you're not a physician or anything similar, your character wouldn't know how to treat a disease (unless the Reckoner rules that it's common knowledge).

 # Resting
 In Reckonfear, you can take a Rest or a Break.